Romeo Roselli

-Giovanni "Johnny" Roselli (born September 23, 1980) is a professional wrestler and actor better known as Romeo Roselli.
-He is best known for his work with World Wrestling Entertainment, on its RAW brand, as one half of the tag team "The Heart Throbs".
+Giovanni "Johnny" Roselli (born September 23, 1981) is an American professional wrestler and actor better known as Romeo Roselli.
+He is best known for his work with World Wrestling Entertainment, on its RAW brand, as one half of the tag team "The Heart Throbs" under the ring name Romeo.

 Career

-Early career
+Early career (1998–2004)

 Roselli began wrestling on the independent circuit, initially training in Springfield, Massachusetts under Kevin Landry.

 From 1998 to 2000, Roselli wrestled as a heel, regularly appearing for the video-based promotion Junior Pro Wrestling Association as Johnny Heartbreaker.
 He rose to the top of the JPWA ranks after defeating top-ranked Damian "Lionheart" Campari.
 Heartbreaker went on to have the JPWA's longest undefeated streak until, after losing an arm wrestling challenge to Biff Backstreet, Backstreet challenged him to a match and was victorious.
 At the demise of the JPWA in 2002, Heartbreaker had the 3rd highest number of wins, behind Sasha "The Russian Skullcrusher" and Campari.
 Roselli also appeared for the video-based BG East Wrestling as Johnny Romano.

 With JPWA closing, Johnny Heartbreaker started wrestling for New Era Pro Wrestling.
 While there, he formed a tag team with Mike Preston called the VIP.
 On July 13, 2002, they won the vacant NEPW United States Tag Team Championship which they would hold until they vacated the titles in March 2003.

 In 2003, Johnny Heartbreaker formed a tag team with Antonio Thomas called the Heart Breakers.
 On January 23, 2004, in Southbridge, Massachusetts, they defeated Cueball and Nick McKenna to win the Eastern Wrestling Alliance Tag Team Championship.
 The Heart Breakers lost the titles to Clinically Inclined (Andre Lyonz and Dr. Heresy) on June 18.

-World Wrestling Entertainment (2004-2006)
+World Wrestling Entertainment (2004–2006)

 In June 2004, Roselli moved to Louisville, Kentucky to train and wrestle in World Wrestling Entertainment's developmental territory Ohio Valley Wrestling.
 On August 25, Roselli made his OVW debut when he teamed up with Robbie Dawber to lose to Mac Johnson and Seth Skyfire.
 In late 2004, Antonio Thomas would also sign for OVW and the pair would reform their tag team, The Heart Breakers.
 After a few months of teaming together, they took on MNM in an OVW Southern Tag Team Championship number one contenders match but lost.

 In April 2005, William Regal and Tajiri successfully defended the World Tag Team Championship against the debuting Romeo (Roselli) and Antonio (Thomas), billed as "The Heart Throbs".
 The Heart Throbs participated in a Tag Team Turmoil match for the belts at Backlash, but were unsuccessful.

 The heel team mainly appeared on the Raw brand's B-show, Heat.
 They have short-lived feuds with the teams of Eugene and William Regal, Hurricane and Rosey, and V-Squared (Val Venis and Viscera).

 During the first Heat episode of 2006, the pair turned face and began regularly bringing two "hot chicks" into the ring with them to dance.
 On February 10, 2006 both of The Heart Throbs were released from WWE.